CMagnac/CMagnac-first-blog/_posts/2023-01-05-storage-management.md

 These are adapted to the management of a pharmacy.

-The Management Sciences for Health (MSH) has a list of repositories who are related to electronic pharmaceutical management system.
+The Management Sciences for Health (MSH) has a list of repositories related to electronic pharmaceutical management systems.

 Here is the link to their repository: [MSHGithub](https://github.com/MSH).

 Here is the link to the official website: [MSHWebsite](https://msh.org/).

-Other are more specific to HIV patients management.
+Others are more specific for HIV patient management.
 Santia is one of them.
-Here is the link of the website: [SantiaWebsite](https://www.santia.org/).
+Here is the link to the website: [SantiaWebsite](https://www.santia.org/).

 ### 1.3 GnuHealth